athomasq/athomasq.github.io/categories/memos/market-update-2022-q4.md

 ### TLDR

-The US, Canada, Europe and the UK are all either already in a recession, or have a high probability of entering a recession soon.
+After the boom of 2021, the tech / venture industry is in a definite slowdown, which could easily become a full-fledged bust.
 This is negative for customers, investors, lenders and acquirers – i.e. all the main sources of cashflow for your business.
 You should plan your strategy accordingly:

 **Sales:** be prepared for longer sales cycles, lower conversion rates, higher churn, and in general a harder market to sell into.